Stroke Prevention & Rehab Supplements

 I am naturally suspicious of studies involving anything that can't be patented, especially when those conducting the study are members of the medical community.
 It's simply not in their financial best interests.
 You cannot patent anything that comes from nature.

-for example, Johns Hopkins University claims that their study on Vitamin E found that consuming 400 IU of vitamin E each day shortens your lifespan, even though the maximum safe dosage is often considered to be 1,500 IU per day.
+For example, Johns Hopkins University claims that their study on Vitamin E found that consuming 400 IU of vitamin E each day shortens your lifespan, even though the maximum safe dosage is often considered to be 1,500 IU per day.
 Yet, I have family members over 90 years of age who have been supplementing with Vitamin E and other nutrients since they were very young.
-My question is, how could they possibly know if Vitamin E shortened someone’s lifespan?
+My question is, how could they possibly know if Vitamin E shortened someone's lifespan?

 Although Vitamin E is important in your diet, taking high doses of Vitamin E can be dangerous, especially if you are taking other blood-thinning supplements or medications.
 Overly thinned blood does not clot well, which could make a blood drawing accident fatal.